rjsears/GardenPi/README.md

 As with any project, I wanted to look more long term.
 Our family sat down and talked about what we really wanted to do.
 One was to get into much larger fish tanks ~200-500 gallons), greatly expand our garden to provide more space for year-around growing (we live in Phoenix), start to dabble into full hydroponics and eventually move into full aquaponics and eliminate street water gardening altogether, relying 100% on old fishtank & aquaponic wastewater instead.
 Street water would be managed by a RODI system and fed into the fish and aquaponic tanks and all plant water would come from the fish.
 As you can imagine this would require quite a bit of management and thinking ahead and out-of-the-box.

-The system designed for <em>our<em> needs ended up with the following configuration:
+The system designed for <em>our</em> needs ended up with the following configuration:
 <ul>
   <li>27  x "Water" Zones (Expandable to 32 Zones total)</li>
   <li>8 x "Power" Zones</li>